rbisdorff/Digraph3/docSphinx/tutorial.rst

 Out of the 25 x 24 = 600 irreflexive movie pairs, digraph *g* contains 390 positively validated, 188 positively invalidated outranking situations, and 22 *indeterminate* outranking situations (see the zero-valued cells in Fig. 66).

-Let us now compute the normalized majority margin *r(<=>)*  of the equivalence between the marginal critic's pairwise ratings and the global Net-Flows ranking shown in the ordered heat map.
+Let us now compute the normalized majority margin *r(<=>)*  of the equivalence between the marginal critic's pairwise ratings and the global *Net-Flows* ranking shown in the ordered heat map (se Fig.64).

 >>> from linearOrders import NetFlowsOrder
 >>> nf = NetFlowsOrder(g)